 Our Analysis and Test Results

-The Scarpa Spin Ultra trail runner stands out for its fabulous stability and performance, earning a Top Pick for its impeccable performance over rocky and unpredictable terrain.
+The Scarpa Spin Ultra trail runner stands out for its fabulous stability and performance, earning our Editors' Choice award for its impeccable performance over rocky and unpredictable terrain.
 Its wide fit accommodates all types of feet, while its ample cushioning provides sufficient protection for the long run.

 This shoe offers excellent foot protection in the form of super-responsive cushioning, a hard toe cap, and a TPU insert that acts just like a rock plate.

-The underfoot cushioning is harder and quite responsive.
-This, in conjunction with the rock place, offers great protection from sharp roots or rocks that might directly impact the sole of the shoe.
+The underfoot cushioning is stiffer and quite responsive.
+This, in conjunction with the rock place, offers excellent protection from sharp roots or rocks that might directly impact the sole of the shoe.
 The integrated TPU plate does a great job of dispersing this impact, which adds to the protection of the shoe.

 The burly toe cap also does a great job at protecting feet from unsuspected stubs on the trail.
 The mesh has two layers that keep out small clay and sand particles while running in the desert.
 Around the Achilles is a harder overlay that provides additional support and protection to keep the shoe from deforming.
 Overall, we are impressed by the protection of this shoe all the way around.